luqianhui/blog/_posts/2020-11-22-Questionnaire_1.md

 What will fastai do if you don’t provide a validation set?

 Can we always use a random sample for a validation set?
 Why or why not?
+- No. If Always random, then you cannot compare the results.

 What is overfitting?
 Provide an example.